RemoteMetering/geteventstore-promise/README.md

 Reads the state of a given Projection stream as a JSON object.

 ##### streamName
-The name of the stream (as in EventStore) to check.
+The name of the stream (as in Event Store) to check.

 #### Example